-Quick Info // ‘Hummus For Thought’ has been my personal blog since 2011 and has changed quite a lot over the years.
-I’m more active on the Facebook page than I am here.
-And for the US edition, click here.
+Quick Info on the Blog: Hummus For Thought has been my personal blog since 2011, and it has changed quite a lot over the years.
+You can also follow the Facebook page here and Twitter here.

-Background // Originally from some village somewhere in Mount Lebanon, I am currently living in London for my studies.
 I have been a freelance writer and researcher for most of my adult life which, admittedly, isn’t that long.

-Research Interests include:
+Research/Writing Interests include:

 - Gender and Masculinity, Queer Studies

-- Anarchist Modernity
+- Anarchist Modernity, Decolonising Anarchism

-- The Palestinian Nakba and its consequences
+- The Palestinian struggle